Joseph Cooper (broadcaster)

 Joseph Elliott Needham Cooper, OBE (7 October 1912 – 4 August 2001) was an English pianist and broadcaster.
-He was best known to the wider public as the chairman of the BBC's long-running television panel game Face the Music.
+He was best known as the chairman of the BBC's long-running television panel game Face the Music.

 Early career

 Cooper was born at Westbury-on-Trym, near Bristol, England, the son of a bank manager.
 He was educated at Clifton College, and then at Keble College, Oxford, where he was an organ scholar.
 During the 1930s he worked initially as a church organist and piano teacher before joining the GPO Film Unit, where he wrote incidental music for documentaries, including Mony a Pickle (1938) and A Midsummer Day's Work (1939).
 Here his colleagues included W. H. Auden and Benjamin Britten.

 Cooper had already embarked on career as a concert pianist when the outbreak of the Second World War forced him to give up performing for the duration of hostilities.
 He resumed his career in 1946, studying briefly with Egon Petri, and making his London debut in 1947.
 As a concert pianist, Cooper made a number of successful recordings (including some for the World Record Club), and also began broadcasting on radio.
 In 1946 he assisted Ralph Vaughan Williams with the arrangement of Concerto for Two Pianos and Orchestra.